almin/almin/packages/almin-logger/README.md

 - Changed log of Store
 - Nesting log support if the browser support`console.groupCollapsed`.
 - Async(by default) and Sync logger

+## Mark meaning

+- :rocket: Transaction
+- :bookmark: A group like UseCase
+- :x: A group that include failure result

 ## Installation